denysdenysenko/ukad-ef-workshop/README.md

 ### Include versus lazy loading
 1. Start the project and collect memory dump.
 Notice memory objects number and heap size.
 2. Open [AdventureDBContext.cs](Adventure.Web/Adventure.Model/Models/AdventureDBContext.cs) file, find `OnConfiguring` method and comment out of remove `UseLazyLoadingProxies` configuration.
 3. Open [StatisticsService.cs](Adventure.Web/Adventure.Logic/Services/StatisticsService.cs) file, find `GetBestSalesPeopleAsync` method.
-Modify customers selection logic, extend it with additional include statements `.Include("SalesOrderHeaders.SalesOrderDetails")`.
+Modify customers selection logic, extend it with additional include statements `Include(c => c.SalesOrderHeaders).ThenInclude(h => h.SalesOrderDetails)`.
 Optionally mark query as non-tracking.
 4. Start the project again.
 Collect memory dump again and notice reduced number of objects created as well as reduced heap size.
 5. Get back to the Profiler extension in Azure Data Studio (or SQL Server Profiler), notice a single SQL statement added to the traces window.
 6. Copy SQL statement and execute it in Azure Data Studio as a new query.
 Alternatively you can start SQL Server Management Studio, connect to the same DB, create a new query and execute copied statement.
 7. Scroll through results, notice excessive customer data duplicated multiple times in order for Include statements to work correctly.
 Find customer `Metropolitan Bicycle Supply` and revisit duplicated data in `Customer` table columns.

+### Load vs Include

 ### Custom objects versus include
 1. Start the application, open developers tool, network tab.
 Hit refresh a few times, see how long does it take to load the document.